2011 England riots: Public

 Many people called for the government to urge the police to deploy anti-riot methods often used outside Great Britain, such as water cannon and baton rounds (which have been used in Northern Ireland), the use of which has long been resisted by senior police commanders and politicians.

 Pauline Pearce, a 45-year-old woman from Hackney, was filmed close to the rioting, furiously chastising looters over their criminal behaviour.
-She is seen holding a walking-stick and gesturing.
+She was seen holding a walking-stick and gesturing.
 The resulting Heroine of Hackney video subsequently went viral.

 Its rapid spread was helped by tweeting from famous people such as newspaper editor Piers Morgan.
 Pearce was hailed as a heroine for helping to ease tensions in Hackney; her influence was acknowledged by politicians and the national press.
-MP for Hackney South and Shoreditch, Meg Hillier, has invited Pearce to the Houses of Parliament.
+MP for Hackney South and Shoreditch, Meg Hillier, invited Pearce to the Houses of Parliament.
 Speaking to The Australian newspaper, Pearce described the looting and vandalism as being "heart-breaking" and also contrasted people's relative poverty with expenditure for the Olympic Games.
-Pearce has since been featured in The Spectator, dismissing David Starkey's view that hip-hop culture was partly to blame for the riots.
+Pearce was subsequently featured in The Spectator, dismissing David Starkey's view that hip-hop culture was partly to blame for the riots.
 In September 2011, she was awarded the Team London Award at the annual Peace Awards by Boris Johnson.

 On Amazon, sales of baseball bats and truncheons increased significantly overnight.
 Deputy Assistant Commissioner Stephen Kavanagh stated: "We are already seeing a community kickback.
 People are angry.
 This is their neighbourhoods that are at stake."
 Political commentator and foreign affairs analyst Nile Gardiner suggested that the British Government should prompt a debate which will allow British business owners the right to keep and bear arms.

 Three men killed in a hit-and-run incident in Birmingham, Haroon Jahan, Shazad Ali, and Abdul Musavir Tariq, were described as heroes for dying while attempting to defend their neighbourhood.
-Tariq Jahan, the father of 21-year-old victim Haroon Jahan, gave a speech appealing for calm, social unity and an end to the violence, hours after his son's death.
+Tariq Jahan, the father of 21-year-old victim Haroon, gave a speech appealing for calm, social unity and an end to the violence, hours after his son's death.
 Jahan was hailed as a hero and a patriot for helping to ease tensions in Birmingham; his influence was acknowledged by politicians and the national press, receiving an award at the 2011 Pride of Britain Awards.
 Conservative MEP Daniel Hannan said of him: "Uncomplaining, in control of his emotions, Tariq Jahan reminds us of what it means to be British."
 The Financial Times described Jahan as eloquent and inspiring, and said "His selfless intervention contrasted with the rapacious self-interest of the looters, and was a timely reminder of the obligations of community."